rjsmith1999/IMMERSE/_pages/log.md

 * **Monday**:
   - Config team meeting
   - Continued working on petalinux build for Ultra96
+  - Still Stuck..
+William is going to share his project with me so I can compare the differences

+* **Tuesday**:
+  - Helped with chip camp

 ### Week 8: June 21 - June 25, 2021
 * **Goals**: